jrvieira/graphene/README.md

 -top    limit output to x top values, where x is the number of lines available at the current terminal.
 ```

+Check the examples folder for a positive-skew distribution of a collector's probability in completing a set at random and a crude brute force attempt at the 25 Horses Problem.

 ###### Licensed under MIT